qupath/qupath-imglib2/README.md

 println pixel

-// It is also possible to create an ImageServer from a RandomAccessible or Img. var newServer = ImgLib2ImageServer.builder(List.of(randomAccessible)).build() println newServer
+// It is also possible to create an ImageServer from a RandomAccessible or Img var newServer = ImgLib2ImageServer.builder(List.of(randomAccessible)).build() println newServer
 ```